 With nothing else on offer, the following Monday I started my first job.
 My salary for a 42-hour, 5½ day week equated to £1.50 in today's decimal money.
 Of those 30 shillings: five went on bus fares, five was my weekly pocket money, and I gave the remaining 20 shillings to Mum for board and lodging.
 The job was never really interesting and to make matters worse I had to pass the Grammar School to get there.
 I felt completely abandoned and every day I pondered what might have been had I still been going to school.

 For hours on end I was left alone in the office answering the telephone and occasionally issuing items from the stockroom to the workers.
-The workers were banned from the office; they had to make their requests through a small hatchway so I never had an opportunity to get to know them.
-Once a day, but not Saturdays, a cleaning lady, who apparently looked after several premises on the Crescent, made me a mug of tea.
+The workers were banned from the office and the stockroom; they had to make their requests through a small hatchway so I never had an opportunity to get to know them - apart from their head and shoulders!
+Once a day, but not Saturdays, a cleaning lady, who apparently 'did' for several premises on the Crescent, made me a mug of tea.
 She sometimes stayed for a chat and it was the highlight of my day when that happened.

 One day, out of sheer boredom I started to teach myself to type on the ancient, long-carriage Remington machine.
 Normally Mr Johnson Jnr typed all the letters and invoices, using one finger of each hand.
 Before long I was able to type business letters for the Bosses - using two fingers and the thumb of each hand.
 A few weeks later they showed me how the various books of account worked and it was then that I realised the firm was teetering on the verge of bankruptcy because they were owed money by so many of their clients.
 It was the classic case of more going out than coming in.
 The two George Johnsons were embarrassed and not very pleased when I pointed that out to them.